hbc/knowledgebase/bcbio/gtf_gff_validator.md

 ```
 '-f' is an option, it creates a fixed file with same title as the origial gtf with '.fixed.gtf' extension.
 A custom hg38 gtf ran for an hour.
+Memory ran out with 8GB for some reason, so I ran with 64GB just in case.
+Since it might be using information from the genome.fa extensively.